Jalaroy/Password-Cracker/README.md

 # Password-Cracker
-This is my attempt on cracking/bruteforcing pin codes
+This project consists of two python codes.
+One is for cracking various hashes of a pin code while the second consists of bruteforcing a website